balancer/balancer-v2-monorepo/pkg/vault/README.md

 ### Usage

-The main purpose if this package is to provide the Solidity interfaces of core components, which are found in the [`/contracts/interfaces`](./contracts/interfaces] directory.
-The Vault contract itself however is still useful for testing.
+The main purpose of this package is to provide the Solidity interfaces of core components, which are found in the [`/contracts/interfaces`](./contracts/interfaces] directory.
+The Vault contract itself is also useful for testing.

 To get the address of deployed contracts in both main and test networks, see [`v2-deployments`](../deployments).